Chr15w1986/Javascript_PP2/README.md

 ## Lighthouse

-* I ran the game live through Chrome Lighthouse and received the following results with an average of 98% for Performance, Accessibility and Best practices.
+* I ran the game live through Chrome Lighthouse and received the following results with an average of 97.25% for Performance, Accessibility, Best practices and SEO.
 ![REPORT](assets/testing/lighthouse.png)

 ## Accessibility